Sclerotherapy

 Sclerotherapy is a procedure that is being used widely in the field of cosmetic medicine to minimize varicose veins and spider veins for patients in the Denver and Englewood area.
 It involves a series of injections administered directly onto the affected areas that will eventually cause these unusually prominent veins to fade.

-• If you’re pregnant, breast-feeding, have had a history of blood clot formation, or have certain heart conditions, sclerotherapy may not be a procedure suitable for you.
-A consultation with one of the medical providers at the Asarch Center will help you determine if it is.
+- If you’re pregnant, breast-feeding, have had a history of blood clot formation, or have certain heart conditions, sclerotherapy may not be a procedure suitable for you.
+A consultation with one of the medical providers at the Forefront Dermatology, formerly Asarch Dermatology will help you determine if it is.

 What Are Spider Veins?